x2022dcf/bsad482-term-project/README.md

 ![Employment Rate](img/viz1_employment_rate.png)

+This chart compares employment rates across major fields of study.
+Fields such as health, education, and business show the highest employment rates, while some arts and humanities fields show relatively lower outcomes.
+This suggests that program choice has a strong impact on early-career employment success.
 ## Visualization 2: Median Income by Field of Study

 ![Median Income](img/viz2_median_income.png)

+This visualization shows median income by field of study.
+STEM and technical programs such as engineering and computer science tend to produce higher median earnings compared to non-technical fields.
+This indicates that field of study influences not only employment but also earning potential.
 ## Visualization 3: Median Income Over Time

 ![Income Over Time](img/viz3_income_over_time.png)

+This line chart shows how income evolves over time after graduation.
+Fields such as engineering and health demonstrate stronger income growth trajectories, while others grow more slowly.
+This highlights long-term differences in career outcomes across education pathways.
 ## Visualization 4: Employment Rate vs Median Income

 ![Employment vs Income](img/viz4_employment_vs_income.png)

+This scatter plot examines the relationship between employment rate and median income.
+There is a positive relationship, meaning fields with higher employment rates also tend to have higher incomes.
+This reinforces the importance of choosing a field aligned with labour market demand.